headlamp-k8s/headlamp/docs/faq.md

 ### Headlamp is not showing delete/edit/scale buttons in a resource, why is that?

-Headlamp shows controls based on the user's role (RBAC), so if the user has e.g. no permissions to delete a resource, the delete button is not shown.
+Headlamp shows controls based on the user's role (RBAC), so if the user has, e.g., no permissions to delete a resource, the delete button is not shown.

 ### I cannot access any section in my cluster, it keeps saying Access Denied.